-The Bank in continuity maintains the liquidity position at the high level thus enabling performance of all business activities and regulatory requirements.
-The liquidity of Stopanska originates mostly from its own funding sources- clients' deposits, out of which 60% are transactional accounts and sight deposits, which is characterized with higher fluctuations.
-In such conditions, the liquidity management requires adequate set of liquidity instruments, grouped according term and currency structure.
-The Bank's liquidity position is consisted of: cash in vaults and branches (6%), accounts in domestic and foreign banks- including mandatory reserves held with the Central Bank (52%) and securities (43%).
+The Bank continuously maintains the liquidity position at a high level, thus enabling performance of all business activities and regulatory requirements.
+The Bank's liquidity originates mostly from its own funding sources- clients' deposits, out of which 60% are transactional accounts and sight deposits, which is characterized with higher fluctuations.
+In such conditions, the liquidity management requires adequate set of liquidity instruments, grouped according to term and currency structure.
+The Bank's liquidity position consists of: cash in vaults and branches (6%), accounts in domestic and foreign banks, including mandatory reserves held with the Central Bank (52%) and securities (43%).

-Maintaining the liquidity is based on the preparation of several scenarios and projections of the cash flows and matching these movements with the maturities of the obligations.
-The planning and managing of the liquidity is based on a daily basis, with real time monitoring of those positions that impact the most.
-In terms of pandemic and global uncertainty, the Bank successfully dealt with all shocks that proves its competence and capacity to manage with uncontrollable events.
+Maintaining the bank's liquidity is based on the preparation of several scenarios and projections of the cash flows and matching these movements with the maturities of the obligations.
+The planning and managing of the liquidity is performed on a daily basis, with real time monitoring of those positions that have the greatest impact.
+During a pandemic and global uncertainty, the Bank successfully dealt with all the shocks, which proves the Bank's competence and capacity to handle uncontrollable events.